Tuesday, January 28, 2014

 Sometimes during the night, the sirens would go off (tornado warning -- tornadoes have actually been spotted in the area), and we would open our windows and head for the basement.

-I've been in many, many exciting thunderstorms on the Gulf Coast of Florida and all up and down the Caribbean.
+I've been in many, many exciting thunderstorms in the Southeast and all up and down the Caribbean.
 They are black and roiling and noisy and exciting, and they dump a ton of rain in a short amount of time before moving on and leaving you in the hot, sunny and intensely humid aftermath.
-We've even had a few of those here in Southern California, with lightening going on for hours and hours, hailstones popping and bouncing, and wind wailing.
+We've even had a few of those here in Southern California, as well as up in Northern California, with lightening going on for hours and hours, hailstones popping and bouncing, and wind wailing.

 I've enjoyed cold, blustery winter storms while riding the double-decker bus down the bumpy cobblestones of Lisbon, Portugal, doing my Christmas shopping.
 That's a wonderful memory.
 The smell of the wet roads, everybody wrapped up in raincoats, the spirit of the season.
 I would do it again.